Red Hot Chili Peppers: Legacy and influence

-The Red Hot Chili Peppers' mix of hard rock, funk and hip hop has influenced genres such as funk metal, rap metal, rap rock, and nu metal.
+The Red Hot Chili Peppers' mix of hard rock, funk and hip-hop has influenced genres such as funk metal, rap metal, rap rock, and nu metal.
 According to AllMusic, in 1992, "oodles of (mostly horribly bad) funk-metal acts were following in Faith No More and the Red Hot Chili Peppers' footsteps".
 Bands who have cited the Red Hot Chili Peppers as an influence include Incubus, Mr. Bungle, Primus, Rage Against the Machine, System of a Down, Papa Roach, 311, Sugar Ray and Korn.

 Kiedis said the Red Hot Chili Peppers were early to combine "hardcore funk and hip-hop-style vocals", and suggested that they had influenced Limp Bizkit, Kid Rock and Linkin Park.
-Smith said, "Certainly Anthony's singing style and voice lends itself to being unique, and nobody sounds like him.
-The cool thing about it is we can play any style of music whether it's hard and fast, or loud or quiet, slow or medium, whatever it is; rock or funk, and it still sounds like us.
-I'm proud of that because sometimes bands don't have that strong personality where you go, 'Oh, that's boom, right away.'"
+Smith said the Chili Peppers had an easily identifiable style no matter how they played, and was proud of their "strong personality".

 In 2004, the Australian songwriter Nick Cave said: "I'm forever near a stereo saying, 'What the fuck is this garbage?'
 And the answer is always the Red Hot Chili Peppers."
 The line is widely quoted in criticism of the band; Flea, a fan of Cave, wrote that it had hurt him.
-In 2025, Cave wrote an apology on his website, saying it was "an offhand and somewhat uncharitable remark" with "no malice intended", and announced that he and Flea had recently collaborated.
+In 2025, Cave wrote an apology on his website, saying it was "an offhand and somewhat uncharitable remark" with "no malice intended".
+He contributed to Flea's debut solo album, Honora (2026).